-- 13 This report does not conflict with the Council's policy on equal opportunities. - 14 The Food Service Plan contributes towards reducing health inequalities for all residents in the borough by promoting healthy eating.
+- 14 This report does not conflict with the Council's policy on equality and diversity. - The Food Service Plan contributes towards reducing health inequalities for all residents in the borough by promoting healthy eating.
 In particular healthy eating is encouraged for children and young persons and also elderly people through the Dudley Food for Health Award.
 Many of the premises achieving the award are schools, nurseries and residential homes.